Mithun-68/breadboard-power-supply-kicad/README.md

 * **Thermal Reliefs & Manufacturing Rules:** Applied spoke thermal reliefs on ground pads for smooth hand-soldering.
 Fully DRC-verified against standard $6\text{ mil}$ clearance and trace width rules for instant fabrication via JLCPCB or PCBWay.

 ## Project Origin & Attribution
-Designed as a practical hands-on portfolio project following the structured learning modules in "KiCad Like a Pro" by Dr. Peter Dalmaris.
-All schematic capture, PCB routing, ground pour strategy, DRC verification, and fabrication output generation were independently executed in KiCad 10.
+I designed this as a practical portfolio project following the structured learning modules in "KiCad Like a Pro" by Dr. Peter Dalmaris.
+I independently executed all schematic capture, PCB routing, ground pour strategy, DRC verification, and fabrication output generation in KiCad 10.

 ## Repository Organization
 ```text